Decoding-Data-Jobs/data-jobs-project/README.md

 6. Model Training

-7. Dashboard (Presenting Model-Validated Findings)
+7. Deliverable / Dashboard (Presenting Model-Validated Findings)

 ---

 ## **Project Goal**

-**To develop a dynamic tool to assist aspiring Data Analysts to navigate the Job Market / Job Posts**
+**Deliver insights to potential data job applicants.**

 ---

 ## **Project Description**

-**Webscraping Google for job posts, analyzing these posts for most common skills / salaries / sectors / etc. and creating a dashboard for ease of access to visualize different aspects of the job postings**
+**We developed a dynamic tool that empowers aspiring data analysts to navigate the job market with precision and confidence.**

+*Our project uses 33,000 job postings that were scraped from Google and then processed with machine learning models to validate the results.
+We're not just sifting through text; we're decoding the jargon of job descriptions to help future data analysts on the hunt for their dream roles.
+We provide them with a competitive edge by revealing the skills, qualifications, and trends that matter most.*

 ---

 <br>

-## **Hypothesis**
+## **Hypotheses**

-We can pull job postings for data analysts and specify where the jobs are coming from, most postings by location, salaries, and determine if they are scientist, engineer, or analyst positions.
+- Data scientists and engineers have a more technical skillset compared to analysts

+- Data scientists and engineers typically make more than analysts

+- Data analyst roles oftentimes aren't clearly defined and include more advanced skills like machine learning

 <br>